 Material passports record and reveal the often hidden potential for re-use and future value of products and materials.
 In the REMs exhibition, all showcased products and materials will be represented in the international BAMB materials passports system.
 The system can be accessed at the exhibition.

-In January 2018 the REMs exhibition will start it’s year-long road trip.
+In January 2018 the REMs exhibition started it’s year-long road trip.
 The exhibition of circular building materials will be build and rebuild 6 times, and visit 6 locations in one year.

 Aims and objectives

 The REMs exhibition aims to demonstrate how materials passports help professional users to build and reuse buildings fit for a circular economy.
 The exhibition focusses on professionals from the build environment, such as real estate developers, contractors, architects, governmental agencies, and manufacturers of building materials.

-The REMs will started their travelling schedule at the end of January in Brussels, during the BAMB stakeholder network meeting at IBGE headquarters.
+The REMs started their travelling schedule at the end of January in Brussels, during the BAMB stakeholder network meeting at IBGE headquarters.
 It will travel for a year, until the end of january 2019, and visit Belgium, the UK, the Netherlands and Germany.
 Travelling Schedule:

 - 6-8 March 2018 – ecobuild London

 - 19 March – 6 April 2018 – BRE Innovation Park Watford

 - 17-19 April 2018 – Building Holland Amsterdam